Technaidg/ESP_tempcontrol_with_web/README.md

 Also supports editing from modbus.

 Don't forget to configure the pins you want; and the read analog section math, I left them according to what I used.

+This was made with arduino ide 2.3.7 nightly